Tuition, Schedule & General Information

 The following information is specific to our career training program.
-If you are interested in the evening/weekend workshops for adults and kids, please click here.
+If you are interested in the hobbyist workshops, please click here.

 Session Dates & Hours

 Hours: Class runs from 8 am – 4:30 pm, Monday through Friday

 Start Date: Monday, January 7, 2019

 End Date: Friday, June 14, 2019 (graduation celebration with friends and family)

 Total Course Hours: 880